antoniolox1721/PICCINGS/README.md

    ./gradlew assembleDebug
    ```

-4. Alternatively, download the latest release APK from the [Releases page](https://github.com/antoniolox1721/PICCINGS/releases)
+4. Alternatively, download the latest release APK from the [Releases page](https://github.com/antoniolox1721/PowerLineDrone/releases)

 ## Usage

 ### Initial Setup
 1. Connect your Android device to the DJI drone remote controller
-2. Launch the PICCINGS application
+2. Launch the PowerLineDrone application
 3. Wait for the drone connection status to change to "Connected"

 ### Mission Planning